jinsho/jinsho/README.md

 ### Oh, so you're here!
 Welcome!

 I'm Lewis (Portuguese spelling: Luiz), a Mechatronics Engineer graduated at University of Brasília.
-Passionate about open-source software, especially the Linux kernel (Current distro: Lubuntu).
+Passionate about open-source software, especially the Linux kernel (Current distro: Linux Mint).
 My biggest goal?
 To contribute to the community that built good free software, which helped me achieve my personal goals (forever grateful to Anki!).
 This way, I can express a little bit of my gratitude.

 ### Projects I'm proud of: